Entropy of matter on the Carroll geometry: Abstract

-Two prescriptions, the expansion of near horizon of geometry and expansion of metric with zero limit of the expansion parameter $c$ (speed of light in vacuum), of constructing Carroll geometries are known to complement each other.
-The entropy of an ideal gas, confined in a box and kept very near to the horizon, depends on the transverse area of the container.
-We show this by using the Carroll geometry constructed through the expansion of the metric and then taking zero limit of the expansion parameter $c$.
-Therefore the present analysis re-assures the complementing nature of two ways of finding the Carroll geometry from the thermodynamical point of view.
+Two prescriptions for the construction of Carroll geometries, the expansion of geometric variables near horizon and the expansion of metric with zero limit of the expansion parameter $c$ (speed of light in vacuum), are known to complement each other.
+The entropy of an ideal gas, confined in a box and kept very close to the horizon, depends on the transverse area of the container.
+We show this by using the Carroll geometry constructed through the expansion of the metric and then taking the zero limit of the expansion parameter $c$.
+Therefore, the present analysis assures the complementing nature of two ways of finding the Carroll geometry from the thermodynamical point of view.

-Theory of relativity reduces to Newtonian theory when the speed of light in free space tends to infinity.
-Recently the other extreme limit, which is $c\to0$, attracted a lot of attention.
-This later one is known as Carrollian limit as the Poincare symmetry group maps to Carroll group \cite{Levy-Leblond:1965dsc,SenGupta:1966qer,Bacry:1968zf}.
-In this limit the Minkowski light cone closes as $(dx/dt) = c\to0$ along the light ray and the theory which belongs in this ultra-local regime is consequently called Carrollian theory.
+The Theory of relativity reduces to Newtonian theory when the speed of light in free space tends to infinity.
+Recently, the other extreme limit, which is $c\to0$, attracted a lot of attention.
+The latter is called the Carrollian limit, as the Poincare symmetry group maps to the Carroll group \cite{Levy-Leblond:1965dsc,SenGupta:1966qer,Bacry:1968zf,Henneaux:1979vn,deBoer:2017ing}.
+In this limit the Minkowski light cone closes as $(dx/dt) = c\to0$ along the light ray and the theory which belongs to this ultra-local regime is consequently called Carrollian theory.
 Contrary to Galilean transformations, the space is absolute and time is relative in Carroll transformations.
-Just to mention, there can be other type of Carroll particles with zero energy but they are not spatially fixed \cite{deBoer:2021jej}.
+Just to mention, there can be other types of Carroll particles with zero energy but they are not spatially fixed \cite{deBoer:2021jej}.

-The features of Carrollian geometry can also be mimicked by the geometry of a null surface on a generic spacetime (see e.g. \cite{Penna:2018gfx,Donnay:2019jiz,Redondo-Yuste:2022czg,Ecker:2023uwm,Ciambelli:2018xat,Ciambelli:2018ojf,Bhattacharya:2024fbz}).
-Particularly the horizon is one such important null-surface.
+The features of Carrollian geometry can also be mimicked by the geometry of a null surface on a generic spacetime (see, e.g. \cite{Penna:2018gfx,Donnay:2019jiz,Redondo-Yuste:2022czg,Ecker:2023uwm,Ciambelli:2018xat,Ciambelli:2018ojf,Bhattacharya:2024fbz}).
+One such important null-surface is the horizon.
 The reason is as follows.
 Approaching towards horizon also leads to closing of the light cone.
-For example consider the Rindler metric
+For example, consider the Rindler metric

-where the Minkowski coordinates $(t,x,y,z)$ and Rindler coordinates $(\eta,\xi,y,z)$ are related through the following relations:
+where Minkowski coordinates $(t,x,y,z)$ and Rindler coordinates $(\eta,\xi,y,z)$ are related through the following relations: